WHAT WE TREAT

 Q6: Can meniscus tears be prevented?

-A6: While it’s impossible to prevent all meniscus tears, you can reduce the risk by using proper techniques during physical activities, maintaining strength and flexibility in leg muscles, wearing appropriate footwear, warming up before exercise, and allowing for adequate rest and recovery between activities.
+A6: While it’s impossible to prevent all meniscus pain, you can reduce the risk by using proper techniques during physical activities, maintaining strength and flexibility in leg muscles, wearing appropriate footwear, warming up before exercise, and allowing for adequate rest and recovery between activities.

 Have Questions or Need Assistance?